HAEKADI/tp-elastic/README.md

 The [`company_search.ipynb`](https://github.com/HAEKADI/tp-elastic/blob/master/company_search.ipynb) contains the entire exercice and is organised in two main sections:

 1. **EDA(Exploratory data analysis)**: where I explore and get to know the data a little.
-2. **Elasticsearch**: where I connect to the ES server, index and then query the data.
+2. **Elasticsearch**: where I connect to the ES instance, index and then query the data.

 The notebook is detailed and contains comments explaining the major implementation choices.